Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 In this example,

-- `ObjectId`:  The id of the client service principal to which you are assigning the app role.
+- `ObjectId`:  The Id of the client service principal to which you are assigning the app role.
-- `Id`: The id of the appRole (defined on the resource service principal) to assign to the client service principal.
+- `Id`: The Id of the appRole (defined on the resource service principal) to assign to the client service principal.
-- `PrincipalId`: The id of the client service principal to which you are assigning the app role.
+- `PrincipalId`: The Id of the client service principal to which you are assigning the app role.
-- `ResourceId`: The id of the resource servicePrincipal which has defined the app role.
+- `ResourceId`: The Id of the resource servicePrincipal which has defined the app role.

 ## PARAMETERS

 ### -Id
-Specifies the ID.
+Specifies the Id of the appRole (defined on the resource service principal) to assign to the client service principal.

 ```yaml
 Type: String